zenml-io/zenml/docs/book/component-gallery/data-validators/deepchecks.md

 You should consult [the official Deepchecks documentation](https://docs.deepchecks.com/en/stable/checks_gallery/tabular.html) for more information on what each test is useful for.

-For more customization, the `DeepchecksDataIntegrityCheckStepConfig` step configuration also allows for additional keyword arguments to be supplied to be passed transparently to the Deepchecks library:
+For more customization, the `DeepchecksDataIntegrityCheckStepParams` step configuration also allows for additional keyword arguments to be supplied to be passed transparently to the Deepchecks library: